•Learn how to design for aging in place.

 •Find out how to blend style and functionality.

-See more of this bathroom: watch the video.
+See more of this kitchen: watch the video.

 For more aging-in-place design ideas, explore the Green Mountain Ranch.